CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

 3. CPSC-USDT wallet(`mapToPublicCurrency`: 60, `mapToPublicTokenAddress`: "0x456...").

 #### Transaction Explain
-- Perform those operations may also create [Transaction History](#transaction-history) for inner transfer, those transaction will have `explain` field with additional information, you can use `explain` to make the UI more clearer.
+- Perform those operations may create [Transaction History](#transaction-history) for inner transfer, those transaction will have `explain` field with additional information, you can use `explain` to make the UI more clearer.
 ```java
 if(item.explain.kind == TransactionExplain.Kind.Unknown.getValue()){
     return;